Defining Autism Spectrum Disorder

 - Under sensitivity (hypo-reactivity) or oversensitivity (hyper-reactivity) to sensory input or unusual interest in sensory aspects of the environment (e.g. apparent indifference to pain/temperature, adverse response to specific sounds or textures, excessive smelling or touching of objects, visual fascination with lights

-Symptoms of social communication and social interaction impairment as described in DSM – 5 (APA, 2013) that can cause challenging emotional and behavioural difficulties
+Symptoms of social communication and social interaction impairment as described in DSM – 5 (APA, 2013) that can cause challenging emotional and behavioural difficulties.
+You can learn more about this at our Challenging Behaviour Courses

 - Difficulties with processing language.